blynkkk/news/list/batch.md

 # 🎉 New feature: Batch Data Upload
 ![image](https://user-images.githubusercontent.com/24506752/158239304-077902f6-5b06-4c75-b61a-c5e0456ec36b.png)
-- :tada: ewqe
 - Update a single datastream with a set of timestamped datapoints.
 Helpful when you don't stream the data in real-time, but connect periodically to upload a set of data points.
 [Read more](https://docs.blynk.io/en/blynk.cloud/upload-set-of-data-with-timestamps-api)
 - Update multiple datastreams of a single device with one GET request.
-It can help with saving the data volume for cellular devices.[Read more](https://docs.blynk.io/en/blynk.cloud/update-multiple-datastreams-api)
+It can help with saving the data volume for cellular devices.
+[Read more](https://docs.blynk.io/en/blynk.cloud/update-multiple-datastreams-api)